2gotgrossman/Haskell/Prog Lang Presentation.md

 ---

-## Defining Types - Sum Types
+## Defining Complex Types

 - We can define our own types using the keyword `data`
-- Sum types are alternative possible values of a given type
-- Similar to enums in other languages
 - We use `|` to say "alternatively"
 - Each option must start with an uppercase letter
-- We can also use `data` to define compound data of existing types
+- We can also combine other data types to make more complex data types
 - Similar to structs in other languages

 ```hs